 Eastern Cape Safaris

 Home to one of the densest African elephant populations on earth, the Eastern Cape is superbly situated at the end of the Garden Route displaying a diverse landscape from a largely arid interior to a well-watered lush east.
-Eastern Cape safaris present incredible wildlife experiences offering a more intimate setting than the popular Kruger National Park and an ideal malaria-free location.
-The diverse selection of Eastern Cape safaris offers excellent game viewing opportunities with a high population of spectacular wildlife, lush surrounds, and Big 5 sightings.
+An Eastern Cape safari presents incredible wildlife experiences offering a more intimate setting than the popular Kruger National Park and an ideal malaria-free location.
+The diverse selection of Eastern Cape safaris offer excellent game viewing opportunities with a high population of spectacular wildlife, lush surrounds, and Big 5 sightings.
 Unlike the reserves of the Kruger, Eastern Cape game reserves are fenced which provides a more controlled environment with no natural migration of game.
 Therefore, most lodges can tell you exactly how many animals of each species they have at any given time.

 The Eastern Cape is a malaria-free safari area.

 Situated on South Africa’s east coast, at the top end of the Garden Route, the Eastern Cape makes for a great ending or starting point when exploring South Africa’s southeast coast.

 Eastern Cape reserves are a 60- to 90-minute drive from Port Elizabeth or a 9-hour drive from Cape Town on the N2 highway.
 Driving from Cape Town takes you through the scenic Garden Route.

 Fly from all major centres in South Africa to Port Elizabeth airport.

 - Cape Town to Port Elizabeth: 1 hour 10 minutes